Weak and semi normalization in real algebraic geometry: Preliminaries on real algebraic varieties

 5mm

 The normalization can be though as a kind of weak desingularization of an algebraic variety, but much closer to the original variety due to the finiteness property.
 Note however that stringy phenomena may appear in the real case.
-To illustrate this point, we recall the concept of central locus of a real algebraic set.
+For instance, the normalization of a cubic with an isolated point (e.g. given by the equation $y^2=t^2(t-1)$ in $\R^2$) is a smooth curve such that no real point lies over the singular point of the cubic.
+This phenomenon leads us to consider the central loci of real algebraic sets.